Cloud-SPAN/experimental_design01-casestudies/_episodes/03-statistical-analysis.md

  **Corrected p-value = p-value * n (number of tests)**

- Conversely, you can calculate the p-value threshold needed to pass the significance thershold after correction by dividing 0.05 * n.
+ Conversely, you can calculate the p-value threshold needed to pass the significance threshold after correction by dividing 0.05 * n.

  This is  very stringent.
 If you were looking at 24,000 genes like in the mouse example above, the p-value would have to be  **0.0000021** pre correction to pass.